gavmcnamara/movie_trailer/README.md

 # Contibutors
-This code was inspired from ideas that udacity's program foudations with python provided.
+This project was inspired from ideas that udacity's program foudations with python provided.They had helped with my understanding of the project and supplied the tools for myself to create my own movie trailer project

+Udacity also provided the fresh_tomatoes.py code that was used to generate the fresh_tomatoes.html page

 License